 “Samantha told me to dress in black and that I would know more when I got there.
 I wore black but I was so not prepared.
 There were so many famous people and the things they wore – you wouldn’t even be able to imagine buying in Fredericton.”

 After her internship, Emma landed herself a tailoring job so that she could immediately return to Toronto.
 With her position at Levi’s, she is able to live in the city and continue making career connections.
-She secured this job because of her experience with made-to-measure garment construction (designing a pattern to fit the measurements of a specific body) which is the method taught in the Fashion Design Diploma at NBCCD.
+She secured this job because of her experience with made-to-measure garment construction (designing a pattern to fit the measurements of a specific body) which is a method the Fashion Design diploma at NBCCD prides itself on teaching.

-“We are a made-to-measure school,” says Emma.
+“We are a made-to-measure school,” says Johnson.
 “At other schools, they don’t learn to fit on bodies, they fit on mannequins.
 That is not the reality.
 Not all people are shaped the same.”

 “I didn’t want to do years of theory and write papers for every class.
 I was ready to get hands-on.
 When I came on a tour of the College, that sealed it.
 I saw Keith [Parent]’s piece and I was blown away.”